-- 318 Organizations have the responsibility to choose a control selection approach in accordance with - [SP 800-37].
-If the baseline control selection approach is chosen, organizations select a security - 320 control baseline and privacy control baseline as described in Chapter Three.
-Once the control - baseline is selected, organizations apply the tailoring guidance provided in Chapter Two to help - ensure the resulting controls are necessary and sufficient to manage security risk7 and privacy - 323 risk.8
+control baseline and privacy control baseline as described in Chapter Three.
+Once the control baseline is selected, organizations apply the tailoring guidance provided in Chapter Two to help ensure that the resulting controls are necessary and sufficient to manage security risk and privacy risk.

-324 1.4 RELATIONSHIP TO OTHER PUBLICATIONS
+1.4 RELATIONSHIP TO OTHER PUBLICATIONS

-- 325 This publication establishes security and privacy control baselines derived from the controls in - NIST SP 800-53 [SP 800-53].
-The control baselines in this publication are in accordance with - requirements for federal information and information systems included in [OMB A-130],9 - 328 Federal Information Processing Standard 199 [FIPS 199], and Federal Information Processing - 329 Standard 200 [FIPS 200].
+This publication establishes security and privacy control baselines derived from the controls in [SP 800-53].
+The control baselines in this publication are in accordance with requirements for federal information and information systems included in [OMB A-130], Federal Information Processing Standard 199 [FIPS 199], and Federal Information Processing Standard 200 [FIPS 200].
 [SP 800-37] provides guidance on control selection approaches.

-330 1.5 REVISIONS AND EXTENSIONS
+1.5 REVISIONS AND EXTENSIONS

-- 331 The security and privacy controls specified in the baselines represent the state-of-the-practice 332 protection measures for individuals, information systems, and organizations.
-The controls 333 comprising the baselines are periodically reviewed and revised to reflect the experience gained 334 from using the controls; new or revised laws, executive orders, directives, regulations, policies, 335 and standards; changing security and privacy requirements; emerging threats, vulnerabilities, 336 attacks, and information processing methods; and the availability of new technologies.
-Thus, the 337 security and privacy controls specified in the baselines are also expected to change over time as 338 controls are withdrawn, revised, and added.
-In addition to the need for change, the need for 339 stability is addressed by requiring that proposed changes to the baseline undergo a rigorous and 340 transparent public review process to obtain public and private sector feedback and to build a - consensus for baseline changes.
-The public review process provides a stable, flexible, and - technically sound set of security and privacy control baselines.
+The security and privacy controls specified in the baselines represent the state-of-the-practice protection measures for individuals, information systems, and organizations.
+The controls comprising the baselines are periodically reviewed and revised to reflect the experience gained from using the controls; new or revised laws, executive orders, directives, regulations, policies, and standards; changing security and privacy requirements; emerging threats, vulnerabilities, attacks, and information processing methods; and the availability of new technologies.
+Thus, the security and privacy controls specified in the baselines are also expected to change over time as controls are withdrawn, revised, and added.
+In addition to the need for change, the need for stability is addressed by requiring that proposed changes to the baseline undergo a rigorous and transparent public review process to obtain public and private sector feedback and to build a consensus for baseline changes.
+The public review process provides a stable, flexible, and technically sound set of security and privacy control baselines.